junhecui/budget-app/README.md

 - You can save the state of my application by pressing the 'Save Expenses' button.
 - You can reload the state of my application by pressing the 'Load Expenses' button.

-## Phase 4: Task 2
-Sample of events that occur when program runs:
+## Sample of events that occur when program runs

 - Added expense: Burger
 - Added expense: Fries
 - Removed expense: Fries
 - Added expense: Drink
 - Removed expense: Burger

-## Phase 4: Task 3
+## Refactoring

 The main thing that I believe could be refactored is the BudgetApp class, as it has an association with many classes, which presents